EdgeMetric/mm-pysdk/README.md

 #### Upload Files

-Upload single or multiple files to create datasets:
+Upload one or more files to create datasets.
+Each file will be treated as a separate dataset.
+If the file path contains a folder structure, that structure will be preserved, and the files will be placed in their respective folders.

 ```python
 # Single file